 If you are planning to fish for pike in saltwater, this guide will help you catch them in no time.

 Where Can You Fish for Saltwater Pike?

-If you want to fish for saltwater pike, you will have to travel to Northern Europe, that’s the only region in the world where this type of fishing is possible.
-More specifically, you would have to fish the Baltic Sea’s coastal waters in either Southern Denmark, Northern Germany or Sweden.
+If you want to fish for saltwater pike, you will have to travel to Northern Europe, which’s the only region in the world where this type of fishing is possible.
+More specifically, you would have to fish the Baltic Sea’s coastal waters in either Southern Denmark, Northern Germany, or Sweden.

 Only the Baltic Sea’s coastal areas of Northern Germany allow for saltwater pike fishing.
 Here, you will find huge straits and bay areas, where plenty of pike reside.
 One of which is a gigantic strait called Strelasund, which separates the island of Rügen from the German mainland.

 Another one is the Rügen Bodden, which is a series of large bays surrounding the island of Rügen.

 Both of these locations are found near the German cities of Stralsund and Greifswald, close to the Polish border.
 It is here you want to travel if you are after exclusive saltwater pike fishing!